grumpyjames/birding-almanac/features/a-200-bird-year/part-32-an-epic-day-out.md

 I look around, mildly peeved to not have had any help, but everyone else is looking at something else on the right, and making quite a lot of noise about it.
 I pay a bit more attention.
 A quick look finds me a Stonechat.
 Surely not that?
-There's a scruffy looking lark like bird a bit further back.
+There's a scruffy-looking lark-like bird a bit further back.
 Commentary from the right is starting to suggest it might be Woodlark.
 Excitement - that's a bird I've basically written off for the year, assuming that, after a brief visible period during